vivek21503/Unified-_Data_Query_Engine/README.md

 ### Communication

-Internal Python connectors and REST APIs are used to interface with all three systems.
+Internal Python connectors and APIs are used to interface with all three systems.

 ---